topquark22/Thermo55/README.md

 Connect GND, +5V, A4, A5 to the LCD display.

+Pin D3 (auxiliary output) serves to enable/disable some external custom circuit.
+It is initially disabled (output LOW).
+It is enabled HIGH the first time the threshold alert is triggered, and remains enabled.

 ### Standalone

 This configuration can run on a single board and does not use a radio.